Visualizing the Number of Existing and Future Gravitational-Wave Detections from Merging Double Compact Objects: Current Detections from O1, O2, and O3

-Several gravitational-wave searches independent of the LVK collaboration analysis have been performed.
-These searches typically use slightly different data analysis pipelines and methods to calculate the astrophysical probability ($p_{\rm{astro}}$) or threshold or a significant source.
-Many of the gravitational-wave events reported by LVK are also detected in these pipelines, but a few additional events not reported in the GWTC catalogs of the LVK collaboration have also been found.
-For the purpose of visualization, we decide to make an `optimistic' catalog that consists of all events from the GWOSC and 4-OGC catalogs but also includes additional events from independent catalogs that have an astrophysical origin of $>0.5$.
-This includes in O1 one \ac{BHBH} event\footnote{Where we note that GW151205 with $p_{\rm{astro}}=0.53$ was reported by \citep{Nitz:2020} but was found to have $p_{\rm{astro}}<0.5$ in the updated 4-OGC catalog \citet{Nitz:2021arXiv211206878N} and is omitted by us from the optimistic catalog.}: GW151216 with astrophysical probability $p_{\rm{astro}}\sim 0.71$ \citet{Venumadhav:2019, 2019PhRvD.100b3007Z}.
-In O2 three additional \ac{BHBH} events with likely astrophysical origin ($p_{\rm{astro}}\geq 0.98$) have been reported by \citet{Venumadhav:2020}: GW170121, GW170304, and GW170727.
+This includes in O1 one additional \ac{BHBH} event\footnote{Where we note that this event, GW151205, with $p_{\rm{astro}}=0.53$ was reported by \citep{Nitz:2020} but was found to have $p_{\rm{astro}}<0.5$ in the updated 4-OGC catalog \citet{Nitz:2023-4-OGC} and is omitted by us from the optimistic catalog.} with astrophysical probability $p_{\rm{astro}}\sim 0.71$ \citep{Venumadhav:2019, 2019PhRvD.100b3007Z}.
+In O2 three additional \ac{BHBH} events with likely astrophysical origin ($p_{\rm{astro}}\geq 0.98$) have been reported by \citet{Venumadhav:2020}.
 These events were found independently with $p_{\rm{astro}} \geq 0.7$ in \citet{Nitz:2020}.
-Three other \ac{BHBH} events, GW170425, GW170202, and GW170403, with astrophysical probabilities between $0.5$--$0.8$ were also reported in \citet{Venumadhav:2020} and confirmed, but with astrophysical probabilities $< 0.25$ by 2-OGC in \citep{Nitz:2020}, but then updated to astrophysical probabilities of 0.37, 0.86, and 0.72 in \citet{Nitz:2021arXiv211206878N}.
-In \citet{Nitz:2021arXiv211206878N}, the authors presented with 4-OGC seven additional events with $p_{\rm{astro}} \geq 0.5$ which we also add to the catalog.
-We also include GW170817A, which has been reporterd to have an astrophysical probability of 0.86 \citep{2019arXiv191009528Z}.
-The same study found the potential gravitational-wave source GWC170402, but we do not include it, as the event cannot fully be described by a binary black hole waveform.
-We also do not include events like GW170502 \citep{2020ApJ...900...80U}, which are considered marginal triggers in all literature as far as we are aware.
+Three other \ac{BHBH} events with astrophysical probabilities between $0.5$--$0.8$ were also reported in \citet{Venumadhav:2020}, but with astrophysical probabilities $< 0.25$ by 2-OGC in \citep{Nitz:2020}, but then updated to astrophysical probabilities of 0.37, 0.86, and 0.72 in \citet{Nitz:2023-4-OGC}.
+In \citet{Nitz:2023-4-OGC}, the authors presented with 4-OGC seven additional events with $p_{\rm{astro}} \geq 0.5$ which we also add to the catalog.
+We also include GW170817A, which has been reported to have an astrophysical probability of 0.86 \citep{Zackay:2021}.
+The same study found the potential gravitational-wave source GWC170402, but we do not include it, as the event cannot fully be described by a binary black hole waveform {(see App.
+F of~\cite{Abbott:2021GWTC3} for an extended discussion \edit1{on finding events not described by a compact binary coalescence waveform})}.
+We also do not include the intermediate mass binary black hole candidate GW170502, which is considered a marginal trigger in all literature as far as we are aware.\footnote{See the discussion on GW170502 in \citealt{2020ApJ...900...80U}, and Table I and the discussion in \citealt[][]{LVK-IMBH-O2-search:2019}; where the authors reported GW170502 and nine other events as the most significant events in their search for intermediate mass black hole binaries in data from the first and second observing runs.}